-What this Razer BlackShark V2 review ultimately concludes is that this is one of the best gaming headsets out there right now.
+What you should take away from this Razer BlackShark V2 review is that this is one of the very best gaming headsets out there.

 For just £100/AU$149 the BlackShark V2 seems like an insanely good deal.
 Read on to find out more about this stellar headset.

 Resembling a pair of headphones you might find in a helicopter, the Razer BlackShark V2 is a simple headset with a pared-back and fairly minimalist design, at least by gaming hardware standards.
 This approach might not win too many aesthetic awards, but it means the headset is lightweight and comfortable – crucial for those hours-long gaming sessions.